-She had almost not been there.
-A teacher brought her undergraduate class to a computing demonstration at Stevens Institute of Technology.
-She felt she couldn't keep up with the other students and came home discouraged.
-A teaching assistant at MIT, where she later enrolled, asked her to help with a physics project.
-When she said she didn't know how to program, he replied: "Yes, I know.
+When her teacher brought her to a computing demonstration at Stevens Institute of Technology, she felt she couldn't keep up with the other students and came home discouraged.
+A few years later, a teaching assistant at MIT asked her to help with a physics project.
+She said she didn't know how to program, he then replied: "Yes, I know.
 That's why I'm asking you.
 You're obviously bright, so I'm sure you can learn."
 She stayed.

 a graph more lovely than a tree.